socradar-io/n8n-nodes-socradar/docs/troubleshooting.md

 3. Optimize workflows to reduce the number of API calls
 4. Contact SOCRadar support to discuss rate limit increases

+## HTTP Request Issues

+### Error: "Request failed" or "Connection error"

+**Possible causes:**
+- Network connectivity issues
+- SOCRadar API service unavailability
+- Incorrect request configuration

+**Solutions:**
+1. Check your network connectivity
+2. Verify the SOCRadar API status
+3. Ensure the request URL is correct
+4. Check that the request parameters are properly formatted
+5. Verify that the request headers are correctly set

+### Error: "Invalid request options"

+**Possible causes:**
+- Incorrect parameter format for n8n's built-in HTTP request functionality
+- Using deprecated parameter names

+**Solutions:**
+1. Ensure you're using the correct parameter names:
+   - Use `qs` for query parameters (not `params`)
+   - Use `body` for request body (not `data`)
+2. Check that the request options match the `IHttpRequestOptions` interface
+3. Update to the latest version of the SOCRadar nodes package (1.8.5+)

 ## Response Issues

 ### Error: "No data returned"